DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Results

 Next, we consider the effect of quenching sites ~\cite{Wang_2017_QuenchingSites} on cross-plane diffusion.
 The effect of quenching sites was described in Sec. \ref{sec:mesh_generation}, but the essence of their inclusion is that excitons within range of a quenching site have all transfer rates set to zero and become stuck for the remainder of the simulation.
 We randomly select scattering sites to become quenching sites and tune the percentage of quenching sites for a single chirality, (4,2), and morphology, bundled random.
 Because of our reinjecting boundary condition, all excitons will eventually become quenched in a sufficiently long simulation.
 Therefore, it does not make sense to calculate the diffusion constant, since its definition as the long-time limit implies it will always be zero when all excitons become quenched.
 Instead, we calculate the cross-plane diffusion length as a function of quenching-site density as

-where $L_d$ is the diffusion length, $D$ is the diffusion constant calculated using an identical film with no quenching sites, and $\tau$ is the exciton lifetime.
+Here, $L_d$ is the diffusion length, $\tau$ is the average exciton lifetime obtained from a simulation with quenching sites, and $D$ is the diffusion constant calculated for an identical film with no quenching sites.
 Since there is a cross-plane versus in-plane diffusion anisotropy, we calculate a cross-plane and in-plane diffusion length using the corresponding diagonal elements of the diffusion tensor ($D_{yy}$ for cross-plane and $D_{xx}\approx D_{zz}$ for in-plane diffusion).
-We find the exciton lifetime by carefully determining at what point each exciton stops moving for the duration of the simulation, then averaging over the ensemble of excitons.
+To compute the exciton lifetime, we determine at what point each exciton stops moving for the duration of the simulation, then average over the ensemble of excitons.
 In Fig. \ref{Fig12}, we see some interesting behavior.
 As expected, the diffusion length and lifetime decay with increased quenching-site density.
 However, we see some critical density at which the plots for both diffusion length and lifetime change curvature and drop sharply.
 This is because at this density, the exciton lifetime drops to below our simulation time step, indicating that many excitons are quenched before the simulation saves any position data.
 For comparison, in Fig. \ref{Fig13}, we show the diffusion length and lifetime for the in-plane directions.
 As expected, the diffusion lengths in both in-plane ($x$ and $z$) directions are very close to one another, as well as considerably larger than the cross-plane diffusion length.